← All features

 How rules are evaluated

-When a new comment arrives, CommentShark evaluates your active rules in priority order (lower number = higher priority).
-The first rule that matches wins β€” subsequent rules are not evaluated for that comment.
+When a new comment arrives, CommentShark evaluates your active rules in priority order.
+The first rule that matches wins, and later rules are skipped for that comment.
 If no rule matches, no action is taken.

 • Rules never fire on your own channel's comments, or on comments you've already replied to β€” preventing reply loops.